agilebits/AgileCloudSDK/Using AgileCloudSDK.md

 1. Implement the CKMediatorDelegate methods.
 These are defined in CKMediatorDelegate.h
 	- you must implement the methods `-loadSessionTokenForMediator:` and `-mediator:saveSessionToken`, and it is recommended the token be stored securely.
 This allows your application to continue to communicate with CloudKit without needing to prompt the user to login each time.
 It can expire, for example, when the user changes their AppleID password, or for other reasons.
-	- the optional logging method `mediator:logLevel:object:at:format:` allows your app to receive logging messages from AgileCloudKit with varying levels of severity.
+	- the optional logging method `mediator:logLevel:object:at:format:` allows your app to receive logging messages from AgileCloudSDK with varying levels of severity.
 Those levels are defined in CKMediatorDelegate.h

 1. Handle the sign-in URL callback.